Postgraduate Diploma Primary Education (SSPIP) Mathematics

 Our partnership schools vary in size, phase and context, giving you the opportunity to broaden your teaching experience.
 You will visit outstanding schools and meet primary mathematics leaders.
 By the end of the course you will have had the experience and support to begin your career as an effective and confident primary teacher, and an enthusiastic mathematics ‘champion.’

-The modules will require written assignments, including a specialist mathematics assignment.
+The modules will require written assignments, which include specialist mathematics elements.
 For the final module, University tutors and school-based mentors share the assessment of trainees against the Teachers’ Standards for the award of QTS.

 We work closely with the University careers service and local councils in order to provide you with support for the job application process.
 Our success rate for completion of our primary courses and subsequent employment in schools remains consistently high.
 Primary mathematics specialist students are highly sought after.
 A majority of students gain employment in the local region, many of them choosing to remain in partnership schools.
 Many newly qualified mathematics specialists secure employment in a more generalist post at the start of their career, joining the mathematics leadership team and going on to lead mathematics in their schools.